neherlab/pangraph/README.md

 **Note,** it is [recommended by the PackageCompiler.jl documentation](https://julialang.github.io/PackageCompiler.jl/stable/#Installation-instructions) to utilize the officially distributed binaries for Julia, not those distributed by your Linux distribution.
 As such, compilation may not work if you attempt to do so.

+**Note,** pangraph was developed in Julia v.1.7.2.
+Compatibility with more recent versions of Julia is not guaranteed.

 ### Optional dependencies